Creating a Career Development Plan: Tips and Strategies

 Key Takeaways

-- The program sets precise professional goals, points out areas of need for improvement, offers structure for self-improvement, receives acknowledgement from the top management, and provides opportunities for career progression.
+- The plan establishes precise professional goals, points out skills gaps that need addressing, offers structure for self-improvement, receives acknowledgement from senior management, and enhances opportunities for career progression.

-- The steps for creating plans for developing your career include the assessment of current skills and abilities, determining long-term goals and short-term goals.
-Then, you need to outline an action plan, and then implementing the plan through regular evaluation of progress.
+- The steps in establishing a career development plan involve taking a look at the current competencies and skills, identifying long-term objectives and short-term goals.
+Then, you need to outline an action plan and implementing the plan with regular reviews of the progress.

 - Gives you a way to improve yourself